 Director of Employer Engagement

 Stephanie, a Colorado native and graduate of the University of Colorado at Boulder, started her career in Miami, Florida.
 In 2009, she made her way back to her roots in Colorado.
 As the Director of Employer Engagement, Stephanie is responsible for executing CWEE’s employment-related services by developing strategy, generating leads and cultivating relationships with employers.
 Stephanie is also an advisory board member for the Mayor’s Office of Sustainability and uses her voice and connections to develop and support opportunities for advancement for her community, both personally and professionally.
-Outside of the office, you can find Stephanie at her kids’ sporting events, on a patio enjoying the Colorado sunshine or at the airport headed out for some rest and relaxation.
+Outside of the office, you can find Stephanie and her husband at their kids’ sporting events, on a patio enjoying the Colorado sunshine or at the airport headed out for some rest and relaxation.
 She can be reached at firstname.lastname@example.org

 Manager of Employment Services